Plessy V Ferguson And Segregation: Crash Course Black American History

 Introduction to Plessy v.
 Ferguson

 Plessy v.
-Ferguson was a key Supreme Court case that addressed the constitutionality of racial segregation.
+Ferguson was a critical Supreme Court case that addressed the constitutionality of racial segregation.
 The case arose in 1892 when Homer Plessy, a mixed-race man, was arrested for refusing to sit in a segregated train car designated for white passengers.
 His defiance of Louisiana’s "separate car" law led to a legal showdown that would test the limits of the 14th Amendment and the principles of equality under the law.
 The Supreme Court’s decision in 1896 not only upheld segregation but also established a legal framework that would persist for nearly six decades.

 Steps Leading to the Case

 In 1892, Homer Plessy, a shoemaker of mixed African and European descent, deliberately violated Louisiana’s "separate car" law by sitting in a whites-only train car.
 His act of civil disobedience was not random; it was a calculated challenge to the growing system of racial segregation.
-Even so, plessy’s lawyers argued that the law violated the 14th Amendment’s Equal Protection Clause, which guarantees equal treatment under the law.
-So naturally, the case was brought before the U. S. Supreme Court, where it would be decided in 1896 Simple, but easy to overlook.
-Took long enough..
+Plessy’s lawyers argued that the law violated the 14th Amendment’s Equal Protection Clause, which guarantees equal treatment under the law.
+S. The case was brought before the U.Supreme Court, where it would be decided in 1896.

 Historical Context: The Jim Crow Era